- What Is an IUD?

 Can an Intrauterine Device Be Inserted Anytime?

-It is safe to insert the Intrauterine Device during the menstrual cycle.
+It is safe to insert the Intrauterine Device at the end of the cycle and not during the early days of the menstrual cycle.
 During this time, it is unlikely that the woman is pregnant and the cervix also dilates during the flow.
 Dilation helps make insertion easier.

 IUD is one of the most popular forms of birth control across the world.
 Once inserted, it does not require maintenance and is extremely effective.